Last updated on October 5th, 2022 at 01:02 pm

 6. Using Sounds

 “The brain naturally craves sensory input.
 That’s why people in sensory deprivation tanks hallucinate; robbed of any stimulus, the brain creates its own.
-During sleep on a quiet night, any random noise, whether a passing truck or a creaking floorboard, is likely to activate the restless brain, waking you up.
-Constant white noise, he told me, “gives the brain a tonic signal that dampens its own internal systems” – Dr. Ralph Pascualy
+During sleep on a quiet night, any random noise, whether a passing truck or a creaking floorboard, will likely activate the restless brain, waking you up.
+Constant white noise, he told me, “gives the brain a tonic signal that dampens its internal systems” – Dr. Ralph Pascualy

-[Apartment Therapy | White Noise and Your Brain]So there we have it!
-Top 6 tips on how to get the best night’s sleep.
-If you give these techniques a try, let us know how you get on by tweeting us at @PandaLife_UK.
-Also if you try any techniques that we have not mentioned, be sure to send us your advice!
-We love to find out different ways to help our customers!
+So there we have it!
+Our top six tips on how to get the best night’s sleep.
+If you try these techniques, let us know how you get on by tweeting us at @PandaLife_UK.
+Also, if you try any techniques we have not mentioned, please send us your advice!
+We love to find different ways to help our customers!